Connect with others who understand.

 • Discolored lips or fingers

-Recognizing serious symptoms can help ensure that you get timely care and are monitored for disease progression.
-Regular risk assessment — including right heart catheterization, echocardiogram, and blood tests — can help manage serious risks associated with PAH symptoms.
+Recognizing serious symptoms can help ensure you get timely care and are monitored for disease worsening.
+Regular cardiology risk assessment tests — including right heart catheterization, echocardiogram, and blood tests — can help your doctor evaluate you for serious risks associated with PAH symptoms.
 Even some common symptoms should not be ignored.
-Here are symptoms you should pay attention to and discuss with your cardiologist or pulmonologist.

 1. Shortness of Breath